 Here’s the parent flow that calls the Login sub-process and receives the sessionId and serverUrl, calls the Create function and passes the Create Document request (built via mapping) to the Salesforce web service call.
 As part of this process we are also setting the Header which needs to be passed to the SOAP service call.

 One of the key step in the process flow is the Create Document mapping activity.
 There are few important mapping rules that we need to note so that the document is uploaded correctly in a particular folder in Salesforce.

-Here the function we are using is the Base64 Binary Encoder function available in the Adeptia data mapper interface.
-In this function you can pass the file name along with the file path or pass a context variable that contains the file location or data that needs to be encoded dynamically.
+Here the function we are using is the Base64 Binary Encoder function available in the Adeptia data mapping tool.
+In this function, you can pass the file name along with the file path or pass a context variable that contains the file location or data that needs to be encoded dynamically.